rubendroogh/SolarSystemBodies/README.md

-# Clear Night Sky
+# Solar system position

-> The newest version of Clear Night Sky!
+> A tool to calculate the position of the solar system bodies using a date and time.

 ## Usage